 The company car is already taxed via the monthly payroll.
 Therefore, a separate entry in the Taxfix app is not necessary.

-You can also deduct costs for commuting to your employer or to your first place of work with a company car.
-Here you simply select "car" as the means of transport in our app.
+- You can deduct commute costs for travels to your employer or to your first place of work with a company car.
+In our app, you select "car" as the means of transport in this case

 How income tax is calculated for a company car